List of tsunamis affecting New Zealand: 1877 Iquique

-On 10 May 1877 at 0:59 UTC a magnitude 8.5 earthquake occurred near Iquique Peru (now Chile).
-The tsunami created by this quake reached New Zealand eastern coastline at between 7 and 8 am NZDT on 11 May.
-The wave had a reported 1-2-metre height in most places and impacted the coast from the Bay of Islands to Bluff.
-It also reached Westport on the West Coast of New Zealand at 2:30 pm.
-At Akaroa and Gisborne the wave was in the 2-3-metre range.
-At Port Charles on the Coromandal Peninsula the waves were reported being over 3 metres high.
+On 10 May 1877 at 0:59 UTC, a magnitude 8.5 earthquake occurred near Iquique, Peru (now Chile).
+The resulting tsunami reached New Zealand's eastern coastline between 7 and 8 am NZDT on 11 May.
+The wave had a reported 1–2-metre height in most places and impacted the coast from the Bay of Islands to Bluff.
+It also reached Westport on the West Coast at 2:30 pm.
+At Akaroa and Gisborne the wave was in the 2–3-metre range.
+The waves at Port Charles on the Coromandel Peninsula were reported to be over 3 metres high.

 With the knowledge gained from the 1868 tsunami, newspapers of the day were already speculating that the source of the wave was from a South American earthquake.Tidal wave on the New Zealand coast, Evening Post| volume=XV| issue=110, 11 May 1877, Page 2 Their hypothesis was confirmed a couple of days later when news of the Iquique earthquake reached New Zealand.